mmbman/Katagiri/1984-04-06-Awakening-of-Faith-Talk-3.md

 That's why here it says, “Each of these two aspects embraces all state of existence.”

-“Why?
-Because these two aspects are mutually inclusive.”
+> Why?
+Because these two aspects are mutually inclusive.

 Inclusive; you cannot separate them.
 They are two, but they are not two, they are one.
 But it's not one: if you say “one,” it seems to be combined, two things.
 It’s not combination of two things.
 That is a little difficult understanding. [...]
 Philosophically, intellectually you can understand it, but [...] it is very difficult for us to find a way how to live in that real reality, on the basis of interrelated with truth and phenomena.
 It's pretty difficult.
 Not only Buddhism, but [...]
 Western philosophy, or many philosophers anyway, explain the truth and phenomena, but it's very difficult to find philosophers to teach us how to live, how to dwell in there constantly, how to act, how to live in peace and harmony.
 It's pretty hard.

 But Buddhism constantly teaches us that point.
 That's why from this point, the goal of Buddhism is not understanding the meaning of liberation or the experience of liberation; [that’s] not the final goal.
 The final goal is the understanding of liberation, experience of liberation, *but*, you have to have deep compassion to help all sentient beings on the basis of liberation.
 This is called liberation.
 You have to help!